-Sections 2.1 and 2.2 below highlight the significant items that contributed to the decrease in the resources available from 2015-16 to 2016-17 and the decrease in actual expenditures as at June 30, 2015 compared to June 30, 2016.
-Full details can be found in Table 1, Statement of Authorities found on page 12 of this document.
+Sections 2.1 and 2.2 below highlight the significant items that contributed to the increase in the resources available from 2016-17 to 2017-18 and the increase in actual expenditures as at June 30, 2016 compared to June 30, 2017.
+Full details can be found in Table 1, Statement of Authorities found at the end of this document.

 2.1 Authorities Analysis

 The following table provides a comparison of cumulative authorities by vote for the current and previous fiscal years.

 |Vote 1 - Program Authority||89.3||90.7||(1.4)||-1.5%|

 |Interest on Unmatured Debt and Interest on Other Liabilities||21,490.0||22,782.0||(1,292.0)||-5.7%|

 Authorities available in fiscal year 2017-18 are $90,143.6 million at the end of the first quarter as compared to $89,463.8 million at the end of the first quarter of 2016-17, representing an increase of $679.8 million.